FeralWriting/EmailApp/README.md

 ### Email Methods

 There are getters and setters to allow users to display or amend account information, as well as a constructor to initialize the email account.
+The email is concatenated using the data received.
 There is a method to set the department, which takes direct user input using Scanner.
 There is also a method to generate a random password which uses Java's Math framework.

 ### EmailApp